 Waldorf College has an extensive Student Activities department.
-It is lead by the Social Warrior Activities Team (SWAT).
+It is led by the Social Warrior Activities Team (SWAT).
 This student lead organization has 20 + members and advises the Activities Director in choices of speakers, performers, and events for the students to attend.
-SWAT and the Activities Director organize 4-5 events per month not including the intercollegiate sporting events and fine arts performances.
+SWAT organizes 4-5 events per month not including the intercollegiate sporting events and fine arts performances.
 These activities are generally well attended and promoted effectively.

-Waldorf College is an Evangelical Lutheran College of America (ELCA) College.
-This association has opened the opportunity for the students to create faith based organizations that encourage abstinence from alcohol and drugs.
-With the leadership of the Campus Pastor there are several formal and informal faith based groups that meet on a regular basis on campus.
+Waldorf dropped its official ELCA church affiliation when it was purchased by Mays Education Inc. in January 2010.
+After this transition point Kelly Youngblood was hired to continue to support faith based organizations that encourage abstinence from alcohol and drugs.
+With the leadership of this Campus Pastor there continue to be several formal and informal faith based groups that meet on a regular basis on campus.
 These include but are not limited to: Fellowship of Christian Athletes (FCA), Exit to Hope, Active Catholics to Serve (ACTS), and the Theme House of FCA students.
-NOTE: Waldorf dropped its official ELCA church affiliation when it was purchased by Mays Education Inc. in January 2010.
+This campus pastor continued to afford the campus with weekly chapel hours as had been a tradition in the past.

-Waldorf College addresses the issues facing First Year students by offering information and education on making wise choices in the use and abuse of drugs and alcohol, as well as intimacy and relationship choices.
-These education sessions occur during orientation and within the freshman seminar course (first 7 weeks of the fall semester)
+Waldorf College addresses the issues facing first-year students by offering information and education on making wise choices in the use and abuse of drugs and alcohol, as well as intimacy and relationship choices.
+These education sessions occur during orientation and within the freshman seminar course throughout the academic year.